javalad-debug/Bean-JSON-client/README.md

+# Create Spring Boot REST API That Returns JSON

-# Simple SpringBoot RESTful API, that returns a java bean as a JSON to the client
+To create a simple SpringBoot RESTful API, that returns a java bean as a JSON to the client

 ## First Steps